 The shrub can be clipped into a formal shape if desired.
 In my opinion, 'Blushing Beauty' is more than an adequate substitute in Sydney for the dark-leaved Berberis, which has long been the darling of English gardens.
 In the photo here, I have two specimens planted together to produce a wider mass.
 I think it could be used as a successful low hedge.

-Postscript: My plants became infected in March 2012 and have been removed from the garden.
+Postscript: My plants became infected with myrtle rust in March 2012 and have been removed from the garden.
 I don't think if it is advisable to plant them these days.
 Look for alternatives, such as the purple-leaved Loropetalum chinese.